 4. Multiple-Entry Visa Application Form

-You can get a copy of the printed form at the travel agency.
+You can get a copy of the printed form at the travel agency, or download a copy of the Multiple-Entry Visa Application Form here.

 Make sure that you also complete the field explaining why you are applying for a multiple-entry visa.
 For my application, I was honest with my intent to visit Japan and explore its other prefectures.